 Under GAAP, the Company is not permitted to establish claim reserves with respect to its property catastrophe reinsurance policies until an event which gives rise to a claim occurs.
 Generally, reserves will be established without regard to whether any future claim may subsequently be contested by the Company.
 Any reserve for claims and claim expenses may also include reserves for unpaid reported claims and claim expenses and reserves for estimated losses that have been incurred but not reported to the Company.
 Such reserves are estimated by Management based upon reports received from ceding companies, as supplemented by the Company's own estimates of reserves on such reported losses as well as reserves for losses that are incurred but not reported.
 The Company utilizes both proprietary and commercially available models as well as historical reinsurance industry loss development patterns to assist in the establishment of appropriate claim reserves.
-In addition, when reviewing a proposed reinsurance contract, the Company typically receives and evaluates the insured's historical and projected loss experience with respect to certain events.
+In addition, when reviewing a proposed reinsurance contract, the Company ypically receives and evaluates the insured's historical and projected loss experience with respect to certain events.
 The Company's reserve estimates will be continually reviewed and, in accordance with GAAP, as adjustments to these reserves become necessary, such adjustments will be reflected in current operations.

 Claim reserves represent estimates, including actuarial and statistical projections at a given point in time, of an insurer's or reinsurer's expectations of the ultimate settlement and administration costs of claims incurred, and it is possible that the ultimate liability may exceed or be less than such estimates.
 Such estimates are not precise in that, among other things, they are based on predictions of future developments and estimates of future trends in claim severity and frequency and other variable factors such as inflation.
-During the claim settlement period, it often becomes necessary to refine and adjust the estimates of liability on a claim either upward or downward.
-Even after such adjustments, ultimate liability may exceed or be less than the revised estimates.
+During the claim settlement period, it often becomes necessary to refine and adjust the estimates.
 Reserve estimates by new property catastrophe reinsurers, such as the Company, may be inherently less reliable than the reserve estimates of a reinsurer with a stable volume of business and an established claim history.
 See Note 5 to Consolidated Financial Statements.